apify/apify-ts/docs/upgrading/upgrading_v3.md

 ## Less verbose error logging

 Previously an error thrown from inside request handler resulted in full error object being logged.
-With crawlee, we log only the error message as a warning as long as we know the request will be retried.
-If you want to enable verbose logging as in v2, use `CRAWLEE_VERBOSE_LOG` env var.
+With Crawlee, we log only the error message as a warning as long as we know the request will be retried.
+If you want to enable verbose logging like in v2, use the `CRAWLEE_VERBOSE_LOG` env var.

 ## Removal of `requestAsBrowser`